Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/Terminals/dotNet/BuildRunFr8.md

 At this point, you should be able to register an account on your HubWeb project, and create Plans that use the Terminals you've started.

+You may want to do [additional configuration](/Docs/ForDevelopers/DevelopmentGuides/Terminals/dotNet/ConfiguringHubAdvanced.md) to bring more Fr8 systems online.

 Troubleshooting
 ----------------